redhat-cop/cloud.terraform_ops/roles/gcs_backend/README.md

 ## Role Variables

-- gcs_backend_operation - Choices include 'create' and 'delete'. `required`
+- gcs_backend_operation - Choices include 'create' and 'delete'.
+Note that `delete` operation might fail if bucket is non-empty. `required`

 - gcs_backend_gcp_project - The ID of the Google Cloud Platform project to use. `required`